-Workplace Violence Program:
+3. Workplace Violence Program:

-Definitions:
+A. Definitions:

-1. Definitions

-• Workplace is defined as any location away from an employee's domicile, permanent or temporary, where an employee performs any work-related duty in the course of his or her employment with the College.

-• Workplace violence is defined as any physical assault or acts of aggressive behavior occurring where a public employee performs any work-related duty in the course of his or her employment.

-For purposes of this policy, workplace violence includes such conduct as:

-- Verbal or physical threats of physical injury - $\circ\;$ Intentional displays of force that cause an employee to fear bodily harm - o Intentional and wrongful physical contact, without consent, that results in injury

-• Stalking an employee with the intent to cause fear of physical harm, if such stalking arose in the course of employment

-• Any other behavior that causes others to feel unsafe including such things as usage of the internet or other electronic media for these purposes (cyber-bullying or cyber-stalking) including but not limited to harassing, teasing, intimidating, or threatening another person by sending or posting inappropriate and hurtful e-mail messages, instant messages, text messages, digital pictures or images, or website postings, including blogs.

-• Imminent danger is defined as any condition or practice in any place of employment such that a danger exists that could reasonably be expected to cause death or serious physical harm immediately or before the imminence of such danger can be eliminated through other enforcement procedures.
+- Workplace is defined as any location away from an employee's domicile, permanent or temporary, where an employee performs any work-related duty in the course of his or her employment with the College. - Workplace Violence is defined as any physical assault or acts of aggressive behavior occurring where a public employee performs any work-related duty in the course of his or her employment. - For purposes of this policy, workplace violence includes such conduct as: - Verbal or physical threats of physical injury. - o Intentional displays of force that cause an employee to fear bodily harm. - o Intentional and wrongful physical contact, without consent, that results in injury. - Stalking an employee with the intent to cause fear of physical harm, if such stalking arose in the course of employment. - Any other behavior that causes others to feel unsafe including such things as usage of the internet or other electronic media for these purposes (cyberbullying or cyber-stalking) including but not limited to harassing, teasing, intimidating, or threatening another person by sending or posting inappropriate and hurtful e-mail messages, instant messages, text messages, digital pictures or images, or website postings, including blogs. - Imminent Danger is defined as any condition or practice in any place of employment such that a danger exists that could reasonably be expected to cause death or serious physical harm immediately or before the imminence of such danger can be eliminated through other enforcement procedures.

-• For purposes of this policy, acts of harassment are generally covered by other College policies as well as the New York Penal Law (see SUNY Policy Manual on harassment).
+For purposes of this policy, acts of harassment are generally covered by other College policies as well as the New York Penal Law (see SUNY Policy Manual on harassment).
 Individuals who feel they have been harassed are advised to seek guidance and information from Human Resources, Student Services, or any member of the College Community they feel comfortable approaching

-2. Responsibilities
+B. Responsibilities

-• The Vice President of Administration has overall responsibility for the implementation of the Workplace Violence Program and for responding to the recommendations on the management and implementation of this policy from the Risk Assessment Team.

-- The Assistant Vice President of Human Resources/Title IX Coordinator is responsible for ensuring this policy is distributed to the campus community through appropriate channels and to all new employees. - Supervisors are responsible for ensuring all members of their staff including volunteers are aware of this policy. - Employees are responsible for being familiar with and adhering to this policy. - Students are responsible for acting in accordance with the Student Code of Conduct. - The Business Services department is responsible for informing vendors of this policy. - Vendors are responsible for adherence to this policy to include communicating such policy to their employees/representatives. - Every member of the campus community (employees, students, volunteers, and visitors) is expected to report any incident to the appropriate official immediately.
+- The Vice President of Administration has overall responsibility for the implementation of the Workplace Violence Program and for responding to the recommendations on the management and implementation of this policy from the Risk Assessment Team. - The Assistant Vice President of Human Resources/Title IX Coordinator is responsible for ensuring this policy is distributed to the campus community through appropriate channels and to all new employees. - Supervisors are responsible for ensuring all members of their staff including volunteers are aware of this policy. - Employees are responsible for being familiar with and adhering to this policy. - Students are responsible for acting in accordance with the Student Code of Conduct. - The Business Services department is responsible for informing vendors of this policy. - Vendors are responsible for adherence to this policy to include communicating such policy to their employees/representatives. - Every member of the campus community (employees, students, volunteers, and visitors) is expected to report any incident to the appropriate official immediately.

-3. Risk Assessment Team
+C. Risk Assessment Team

-A Risk Assessment Team is formulated to implement a Workplace Violence Program and respond to incidents Composition o Ensure the workplace hazard assessment is conducted annually
+A Risk Assessment Team is formulated to implement a Workplace Violence Program and respond to incidents.

+Composition:

-- o Vice President of Administration
+- Vice President of Administration

-- o Chief of Campus Public Safety/Peace Officer
+- Chief of Campus Public Safety/Peace Officer

-- o Assistant Director of Human Resources
+- Assistant Director of Human Resources

-- o Two members from the Campus Safety Advisory Committee
+- Two members from the Campus Safety Advisory Committee

-- o Director of Student Housing Village
+- Director of Student Housing Village

-- o Student Government Member
+- Student Government Member

-- o Other individuals as deemed appropriate by each situation
+- Other individuals as deemed appropriate by each situation

-Purpose
+Purpose: